dincamihai/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt_text][luminance-formula]
 that I found in [Grayscale - Wikipedia](https://en.wikipedia.org/wiki/Grayscale#Colorimetric_(perceptual_luminance-preserving)_conversion_to_grayscale)

+After converting to grayscale I normalize the image in order to help the optimizer during the training

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image original - luminance - normalized

-![alt text][image2]
+![alt text][processed-image]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...
+I decided to generate additional data because some labels had less examples than others and this would lead to poorer results for those labels.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques in combination (with random parameters on each pass):

+ - rotation
+ - shift (including color)
+ - gaussian filter

-Here is an example of an original image and an augmented image:
+Here is an example of an original image [first left] and an augmented images:

 ![alt text][image3]